yeoman/yeoman.io/app/authoring/file-system.md

 This behaviour prevents bad surprises and limits the risk of errors.
 On the other hand, this means every file is written asynchronously to the disk.

-As asynchronous APIs are harder to use, Yeoman provide a synchronous file-system API where every files get written to an [in-memory file system](https://github.com/sboudrias/mem-fs) and are only written to disk once when Yeoman is done running.
+As asynchronous APIs are harder to use, Yeoman provide a synchronous file-system API where every file gets written to an [in-memory file system](https://github.com/sboudrias/mem-fs) and are only written to disk once when Yeoman is done running.

 This memory file system is shared between all [composed generators](/authoring/composability.html).